 But I cannot imagine the feeling when you start realising during your hike that you are exploiting people.
 A Tanzanian non-profit organisation, Kilimanjaro Porters Assistance Project (KPAP), shares crucial information online that will help you make the right decisions to plan your Kilimanjaro expedition responsibly.
 I wished I had read their guidelines for tipping before my trip; it would have made the entire thing a lot easier.

 Is Mount Kilimanjaro worth it if you have to turn around?

 Mount Kilimanjaro is only worth it if you are ready to turn around.
 If you are in the mindset that you will reach the top no matter what, Mount Kilimanjaro is not worth it.
 You could be risking your life thinking like that.

-If you have to turn around, like I almost did, the adventure of climbing Kilimanjaro is still worth it.
+If you have to turn around, like I almost did, climbing Kilimanjaro is still worth the adventure.
 Mount Kilimanjaro will teach you a few things about yourself and the people you are climbing with.
 It’s an experience you will keep with you for the rest of your life.

 The success rate for reaching the summit is around 66%.
-Do you know who has the lowest success rate?
-The ones we all think would do the best.
-I have read in a guide that it is young males between 20 and 30.
-There are many wise lessons to learn from the experience whether you make it to the summit or not.
+And the ones we all think would do the best don’t necessarily have the highest success rate.
+I have read in a guide that young males between 20 and 30 surprisingly fail more than we’d expect.
+There are many wise lessons to learn from the experience, whether you make it to the summit or not.

 I did reach the summit, and here are the lessons I learnt: